 In 1825, the Canal Commissioners advertised for bidders for the use for the surplus waters of Clinton’s Ditch.
 The winning bid was a sum of $200 per year and was awarded to Junius Hatch and William Kennedy in January 1826.

 The entrepreneurs of the day quickly realized the water could be utilized for power with a 60’ drop.
-A race for water was constructed on the north side of the canal being above ground to supply mills with water.
+A race for water was constructed on the south side of the canal being above ground to supply mills with water.

 In 1839 at the request of Lyman Spalding and other mill owners the NY State Legislature authorized the (then owners of the mills) to construct a tunnel on the north side of the canal to supply water for power.

 The Lockport Hydraulic Co., was incorporated in 1856.

 The Kennedy/Hatch lease passed to William and Betsy (Kennedy) Daniels.
 In 1856, the Daniel’s conveyed the water rights land to the Lockport Hydraulic Company.

 This lease included the control of the surplus waters and the race on both the north and south sides of the canal.
 The south race stretched from the Niagara level of the canal with an above ground race running underneath Market Street to Spring Street.

 After the incorporation of the Holly Manufacturing Company, the mill owners wanted assurance that any investment made at considerable expense would be protected.